suyashmuluk/easymedia/README.md

-# **easymedia**
+# **Easy Media**

-To all the **Frontend Developers** out there, We have came up with the solution called "**easymedia**" to write the media queries in more faster and convinient way than usual.
+To all the **Frontend Developers** out there, We have came up with the solution called "**Easy Media**" to write the media queries in more faster and convinient way than usual.
 As we all know, Maintaining the responsiveness of website, Sometimes we need the help of media queries.
-And **easymedia** will surely help you out to achieve the same.
+And **Easy Media** will surely help you out to achieve the same.

 ## Features